Iceland is a magical country! It’s one of my favorite trips we’ve ever taken because it’s just so unique.

 If you are super keen on seeing whales in the wild, you should make sure to visit in early fall so you don’t get disappointed.
 Sightings tend to thin out toward November.

 Seals also live in this part of the world.
-With around 50% of body fat, they can definitely stand the temperatures in Iceland in fall!
+With around 50% of body fat, they can definitely stand the temperatures in Iceland in the fall!

 A good place to go to see seals is Jokulsarlon—the deepest lake in the country—which is home to a lot of seals.
 You should go before the end of September since boat tours around the lake shut down until spring.